SharonIV0x86/Mathematics/README.md

 1.You can find area of circle.
 2.You can also find circumference of circle.

-#LIMITATIONS ON THIS PROGRAM.
+#Limitations of this program.
 Obviously with reasons.
 2.I am still in my learning age, i used all my knowledge and tricks to make this program as good as i could some of the problems i could not fix were
 (i): there is use of tons of same code lines again. i dont know but i used a lot of code and variables again and again which was